 Third Year Summer

 Duke in Chicago* (Arts Entrepreneurship)

 Example of StudioDuke and Cinematic Arts Concentration or Minor Pathway (for undergraduates):

 Apply for Distinction Project and put together Distinction Committee

 VMS 497S Advanced Visual Practice or Cinematic Arts Capstone

 Independent Study Distinction Project in conjunction with StudioDuke

-StudioDuke is a collaboration between Duke I&E, DukeArts and DEMAN, and has been made possible by a generous gift from Clifford Chanler (T’82).
+StudioDuke is a program of Duke I&E in collaboration with DukeArts and DEMAN, and has been made possible by a generous gift from Clifford Chanler (T’82).